Sign in

 Ersas

-Ersas, part of the Kurtz Ersa group based in Germany, offers convection and vapor phase reflow ovens under its ERSAS Rework and ERSAS Production lines.
-Its high-end convection ovens feature innovations like smart nitrogen control to reduce solder defects.
+Based in Germany and part of the Kurtz Ersa group, Ersas provides several options in convection and vapor phase reflow ovens through its ERSAS Rework and ERSAS Production product lines.
+Their advanced convection ovens include features such as smart nitrogen control, designed to minimize soldering defects.

 Heller

-Part of GM Nameplate, Heller Industries manufactures convection and vapor phase ovens in the United States.
-Its MK5 series offers an 11-zone conveyorized tunnel oven configurable for different profiles.
-The PowerHeat series focuses on high thermals and quick ramps.
+Heller Industries, under GM Nameplate, manufactures both convection and vapor phase reflow ovens in the United States.
+The MK5 series features an 11-zone conveyorized tunnel oven that can be configured for various thermal profiles, while the PowerHeat series emphasizes rapid thermal response and efficiency.

 Electrovert

-With its headquarters in Ireland, Electrovert (part ofstow Automation) produces Eria brand reflow ovens.
-The Eria Voyager convection ovens come in standard and high performance variants with features like vacuum transport.
-The Eria Mistral is an economy range air or nitrogen oven.
+Headquartered in Ireland and part of Stow Automation, Electrovert produces the Eria brand of reflow ovens.
+Their Eria Voyager convection ovens come in both standard and high-performance models, equipped with features such as vacuum transport.
+Meanwhile, the Eria Mistral offers economical air or nitrogen oven options.

 Rehm Thermal Systems

-German manufacturer Rehm offers convection, condensation, and vapor phase ovens for both lead-free and semiconductor packaging applications.
-Its Vision XP+ line offers high-end convection ovens with innovations like the VacuMotion transport system to eliminate pins.
+Rehm, a German manufacturer, specializes in producing convection, condensation, and vapor phase ovens suitable for applications involving lead-free and semiconductor packaging.
+Their Vision XP+ series showcases high-end convection ovens with innovative features like the VacuMotion transport system.

 Vitronics Soltec